samheyman/emotions_journal/docs/ARCHITECTURE.md

 - `warmup()` -- begins lazy-loading the quantized model in background when check-in view opens
 - `embedText(text)` -- computes a 384-dim embedding for arbitrary text
-- `findSimilarEmotions(text, emotions, topK)` -- returns the top-K emotions by cosine similarity to the input text
+- `findSimilarEmotions(text, topK)` -- returns the top-K emotions by cosine similarity to the input text
 - `cosineSimilarity(a, b)` -- dot product of two normalized vectors
-- `embeddingReady` -- reactive state that indicates when the model is loaded and semantic matching is available
+- `isReady()` -- returns true if the model is loaded and semantic matching is available
+- `onReady(cb)` -- registers a callback to run when the model finishes loading

-### Key Data Module: `emotions.ts`
+### Key Data Module: `lib/data/emotions.ts`

 - `extractEmotions(text, valence, energy)` -- synchronous keyword + proximity matching (Tier 1 + 2)
 - `extractEmotionsSemantic(text, valence, energy)` -- async wrapper that includes semantic matching (Tier 3) when the model is ready
+- `getMoodColor(value)` -- returns the HSL color for a valence value -3..+3 (used by ValenceSelect, EnergySelect)
+- `getMoodOption(value)` -- returns the full `MoodOption` object for a valence value

 ## PWA Setup